 - Children who have left home (runaway) and are living in a shelter or inadequate accommodations, even if the parents are willing to provide a home; and

 - Children whose parents/guardians will not permit them to live at home.

 The definition of McKinney-Vento eligibility under Illinois and federal law is broad enough to include “unaccompanied youth,” defined as a youth not in the physical custody of a parent or guardian.
 This can also include children and teens that are staying with friends or relatives because they cannot pay for a place to stay.

 Whether a child or youth meets the definition of McKinney-Vento depends on the living situation and the individual circumstances.
 All students will be assessed on a case-by-case basis.

-Whenever a child and his or her parent/guardian who initially share the housing of another person due to the loss of housing, economic hardship or a similar hardship continue to share housing, the local education association (in this case District 54) may, after the passage of 18 months and annually thereafter, conduct a review as to whether the hardship continues to exist in accordance with state law.
+If children and their parent/guardian who initially share the housing of another person due to the loss of housing, economic hardship or a similar hardship continue to share housing, the local education association (in this case District 54) may, after the passage of 18 months and annually thereafter, conduct a review as to whether the hardship continues to exist in accordance with state law.